In this article:

 2. When should I start feeding zeolite?

-Start 2 weeks before your darling goes out to pasture; then he will already be accustomed to the natural mineral, you will already have a feeding routine – we are practical – you will know how he eats it, how to dose it properly; and you can concentrate well on lovingly observing the grazing.
+Start 2 weeks before your darling begins grazing; then he will already be accustomed to the natural mineral, you will have established a feeding routine – we are practical – you will already know how he eats it, how to dose it well; and you can focus on lovingly observing his grazing.

 3. How long should I feed zeolite?

-Zeolite can be used short-term during transition phases, such as switching to pasture in spring, or long-term for feed optimization.
+Zeolite can be used short-term during transition phases, such as pasture changes in spring, or long-term for feed optimization.

 4. Can zeolite help with other health problems of my horse?

-In addition to supporting diet changes, zeolite is known to have a number of other benefits, including improving general digestion, supporting detoxification, and potentially alleviating symptoms of chronic diarrheal diseases.
-Zeolite can also help improve overall well-being and strengthen the immune system.
+In addition to supporting feed changes, zeolite is known to have a number of other benefits, including improving general digestion, aiding in detoxification, and possibly alleviating symptoms of chronic diarrheal diseases.
+Zeolite can also help improve general well-being and strengthen the immune system.

 5. How does zeolite work in my horse's digestive system?

-Zeolite primarily acts through its adsorption properties in the digestive tract.
-It can bind pollutants, toxins, and excess nutrients such as fructans, thereby reducing the likelihood of fermentation processes and acidification in the intestines.
+Zeolite primarily acts in the digestive tract through its adsorption properties.
+It can bind pollutants, toxins, and excess nutrients like fructans, thereby reducing the likelihood of fermentation processes and acidification in the gut.
 These binding properties help maintain a healthy pH balance in the digestive system and promote a more stable gut flora, ultimately leading to improved digestion.

 Mindfulness towards our horses is a profound expression of our love for life in all its facets.

 By embracing the seasons and their transitions as natural cycles of life, we open ourselves to new experiences and learning opportunities.
-The careful transition of our horses to spring pasture, supported by zeolite, demonstrates our effort to live harmoniously with the rhythms of nature.
+The careful transition of our horses to pasture in spring, supported by zeolite, demonstrates our endeavor to live in harmony with the rhythms of nature.
 It is our wish to support the well-being of our loyal companions in every phase and to enable them a gentle transition into the fresh and invigorating season.

 Read more?
 YES!